BES2016Workshop/guidebook/README.md

 - file structure (anthony - in drafts)

-- definitions (From nature/science and pnas) - draft not pushed yet
+- definitions (From nature/science and PNAS) - draft not pushed yet

 - workflows
     - R